undergrad-partner-school

 Admissions

-Knowing as much as possible about the institution's criteria for admission improves your chances of getting admitted.
-Check out some vital data about admission policy and requirements at Boston College.
+Learning as much as possible about the institution's criteria for admission increases your chances of getting admitted.
+Discover some important data about admission policy and requirements at Boston College.

-According to the newest information reported, this school uses standardized test scores for admission and it admitted 5,632 in 2025.
-Boston College has an official test-optional admission policy but considers standardized test scores for the applicants who choose to submit them.
+According to the newest data, this school uses standardized test scores for admission and it admitted 5,632 in 2025.
+Boston College has an official test-optional admission policy but takes into consideration standardized test scores in cases when they are submitted by the applicant.
 Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is very difficult to get into.
-With a rich history of academic excellence, it offers an unparalleled educational experience.
+This eminent institution with a rich history offers an excellent learning experience to its students.

 Test Scores